tamsky/rhodecode-enterprise-ce/docs/admin/repo-extra-fields.rst

 -------------

 To use the extra fields in an extension, see the example below.
-For more information and examples, see the :ref:`integrations-ref` section.
+For more information and examples, see the :ref:`extensions-hooks-ref` section.

 .. code-block:: python